Skip to contents

 output_format

-(character) output format for saving removed records.
+(character) output format for saving flagged records.
 Options are ".csv" or ".gz".
 Only used when save_invalid = TRUE.
 Default is ".gz".

 verbose